LwMQ Hashing and Auxiliary API

 and properly erase it when no longer needed.

 Additionally, the context is encrypted when using a protected key.
-This helps protect against memory dumps saving the decryption context intact by reducing the time where the context is unencypted in memory.
+This helps protect against memory dumps saving the decryption context intact by reducing the time where the context is unencrypted in memory.

 The function uses a copy of the context and decrypts it, then safely disposes of the copy when no longer needed.
 Note, however, that encryption/decryption of the key and context incurs a performance penalty, and that there is still a narrow window of opportunity (some microseconds) for an attacker to dump the memory while the context is unencrypted or the key unprotected.